logux/docs/2-starting/5-authentication.md

 ### Client

-Open your Logux Redux client and add signup form according too your design.
+Open your Logux Redux client and add sign-up form according too your design.

 Then add code to login user: